List of lawsuits involving Tesla, Inc.

-This is a partial list of lawsuits involving Tesla, Inc, the American automotive and energy company, since 2008; as of December 2021, Tesla is party to over 1,200 lawsuits, and as of September 2021, it is party to 200 in China alone.
-A significant amount of the cases notably derive from the actions of the company's CEO, Elon Musk, who is also party to many of his own lawsuits.
+This is a partial list of lawsuits involving Tesla, Inc, the American automotive and energy company, since 2008; as of August 2023, Tesla is party to over 1,750 lawsuits, and as of September 2021, it is party to 200 in China alone.
+A significant number of the cases notably derive from the actions of the company's CEO, Elon Musk, who is also party to many of his own lawsuits.
 TSLAQ, a loose collective of anonymous short-sellers and skeptics of Tesla and Elon Musk, regularly discusses and shares news of these lawsuits on Twitter and elsewhere.

 On-going

+Vaughn racism class action suit

+In 2017, Marcus Vaughn, a former Tesla assembly line worker, filed a class action lawsuit, alleging that black Tesla employees were subject to racist conduct, including "slurs, graffiti and nooses hung at their workstations."
+Tesla responded by claiming the lawsuit was a "hotbed of misinformation."
+In February 2024, a judge approved the class status of the approximately 5,977 black employees involved in the suit.